Category:

 One of the earliest examples came in 1869, when the New Hampshire Supreme Court ruled that signatures sent over telegraph were legally valid, treating them the same as handwritten ones.

 Fast-forward to today, and electronic signatures are accepted and expected.
-Tools like Adobe Sign and DocuSign make it easy to send and sign documents from anywhere, on any device.
+Popular tools like Adobe Sign and DocuSign make it easy to send and sign documents from anywhere, on any device.
 They’ve become staples for companies handling contracts, approvals, and forms at scale.

 But if you’re looking at more than just the signature, there’s also Aline, a platform designed for the entire contract lifecycle.